ojhstill/Spectral_Modelling_MATLAB/README.md

 Coded with MATLAB and presented via an HTML website.

-The project can be viewed via the HTML 'index' and can be downloaded via the 'Assets' tab.
+The project can be viewed via the HTML index and can be downloaded via the assets tab.